urswilke/datadaptor/.github/SUPPORT.md

-# Getting help with datenanpassr
+# Getting help with datadaptor

-Thanks for using datenanpassr!
+Thanks for using datadaptor!
 Before filing an issue, there are a few places to explore and pieces to put together to make the process as smooth as possible.

 ## Make a reprex